-The College of Liberal Arts and Sciences in conjunction with the Graduate College offers a graduate Certificate in Global Health Studies.
+The graduate Certificate in Global Health Studies requires 18 s.h. of study.
 The certificate is open to University of Iowa graduate and professional students except for those in the College of Pharmacy who have earned the Pharm.D. degree; they are awarded the undergraduate certificate.
 Other students are awarded the graduate certificate by the Graduate College.

-The global health studies graduate certificate program is an interdisciplinary program requiring 18 s.h. of study, an international experience during which students address an important global health issue in a systematic way, and a report/presentation on the completed international experience.
+The certificate program is interdisciplinary, and allows students an international experience during which they address an important global health issue in a systematic way.
+Students then report/present on the completed international experience.
 The program helps prepare students for careers in global health.

 Admission to the certificate program is competitive.
 Applicants must be in good academic standing and must be able to demonstrate interest in and understanding of the field of global health.
 For application forms and deadline information, contact the Global Health Studies Program advisor.